meiyzhang/quantum-portfolio-optimization/README.md

 *Sharpe = equal-weight Sharpe ratio of the brute-force optimal subset for that budget.

-**What this does and doesn't show:**
+**Takeaways:*

-- QAOA (p=2, COBYLA, 5 random restarts) reliably **located** the true combinatorial optimum at every budget tested on this 11-asset, fully-connected problem.
-That's a real result — not a foregone conclusion at this circuit depth.
+- QAOA (p=2, COBYLA, 5 random restarts) reliably **located** the true combinatorial optimum at every budget tested on this 11-asset, fully-connected problem; however, it didn't confidentally concetrate probability on the optimum
-- It did **not** confidently concentrate probability on that optimum: even in the best run, the optimal bitstring's individual sampling probability was typically under 0.5%, and the *most frequently sampled* bitstring across the distribution was often a different (sometimes infeasible) one.
-- Feasible-shot fraction (fraction of all 4096 shots landing on *any* valid B-asset selection) varied from 22.7% to 61.5% with no clear pattern tied to B — a real, reportable nuance rather than a clean story.
+- Feasible-shot fraction (fraction of all 4096 shots landing on *any* valid B-asset selection) varied from 22.7% to 61.5% with no clear pattern tied to B.
-- A small side-experiment (not in the main driver script) found that increasing circuit depth (p=1 → 2 → 3) did **not** monotonically improve feasible-shot concentration at a fixed classical-optimizer iteration budget — suggesting the classical optimizer's iteration budget matters at least as much as circuit depth at this problem scale.
+- A small side-experiment (not in the main driver script) found that increasing circuit depth (p=1 → 2 → 3) did **not** monotonically improve feasible-shot concentration at a fixed classical-optimizer iteration budget.
 - This is **simulator-only**.
-No real NISQ hardware noise is reflected in these numbers; that's a known, separate limitation (queue times and decoherence/gate-error effects on IBM Quantum's free tier were the planned stretch goal, not yet executed).
+No real NISQ hardware noise is reflected in these numbers; that's a known, separate limitation.

 ## Known limitations (by design, not oversight)